viamrobotics/docs/docs/tutorials/roverrentaltute.md

 ## The **CONTROL** tab

 Viam first displays your robot page and the **CONTROL** **panel.
-The header contains the name of the rover (“solitary-host”), the host (octagon-rover-1), and the remote address (10.1.7.141).
+The header contains the name of the rover (“solitary-voice), the host (octagon-rover-1), and the remote address (10.1.7.141).
 Viam randomly generates this information for each rental session:

 ![alt_text](../img/roverrentaltute/bannerinfo.png)